CSC4700-Spring2025-Org/group5-finance-tracking-app/README.md

 - Change project name.
 Maybe Simplifinance or something like that.

 ### TODO (After everything else is done):
 - Make a conversion to React Native.
+Should be simple.
 - Deploy Electron and React Native releases.
 No need for web (regular React) deployment.